Sharonina/Sunshi-Client/README.md

 #

-App created for a japanese food restaurant
+Web app created for a japanese food restaurant

 # Tech Stack